InitialPrefabs/UGUIDOTS/Wiki/Canvas.md

 Meshes are batched and made up of various submeshes similar to Unity's default UI system.
 This allows meshes with the same material and texture to be constructed together and issued with a single draw call.

-To see how meshes and submeshes are built - please see the `BatchCanvasMeshSystem` and `BuildCanvasMeshSystem`.
+To see how meshes and submeshes are built and batched together - please see the `BatchCanvasMeshSystem` and `BuildCanvasMeshSystem`.

 ## Rendering